nikhil-ravi/LeetScrape/docs/config/index.md

 ## Usage

 ### Command Line
-After installing the package, run the following command to get a code stub and a pytest test file for a given Leetcode question:
+Run the `leetscrape` command to get a code stub and a pytest test file for a given Leetcode question:
 ```bash
 $ leetscrape --titleSlug two-sum --qid 1
 ```